Part one is foundational to what I’m saying here. So I suggest you start there.

 - “Therefore I intend always to remind you of these things, though you know them and are established in the truth that you have” (2 Peter 1:12)

-Much of the Christian life depends on remembering; faith acts on knowledge we are mindful of.
-But let’s get specific.
-Where is Scripture constantly pointing out mind’s eye?
+Much of the Christian life depends on remembering because faith acts on knowledge we are mindful of.
+And Scripture provides specific places for us to place our mind’s eye.

 Focus on Jesus

 If we go back to the examples in Hebrews 11, we will see that all of them are building to a massive exhortation at the beginning of chapter 12.
 Sarah considered God faithful; Abraham accounted that God was able to raise his son; Moses endured as seeing him who is invisible.
 And now, surrounded by so great a cloud of witness, we are exhorted to look to Jesus.
 We endure by placing our mind’s eye on Christ.
 We will not persevere in a Godward and God-honoring life without a laser focus on the Son of God.

 The saints were looking somewhere that guided and strengthened them in their journey, and the focal point is the same.
 We look to Jesus to run the race before us.
 Christ himself exemplified the way to live, suffer, and die in a God-glorifying way—by embracing the joy that was set before him.
 He saw that joy afar off, was convinced of it, embraced it, sought it, and desired it.